turbot/tailpipe-docs/docs/query/snapshots.md

 # Snapshots

 Tailpipe enables you to take **snapshots**.
 A snapshot is a saved view of a benchmark run or dashboard that you can view as a [dashboard in Powerpipe](https://powerpipe.io/docs/run/dashboard)  All data and metadata for a snapshot is contained in a JSON file which can be saved and viewed locally in the Powerpipe dashboard or uploaded to [Turbot Pipes](https://turbot.com/pipes/docs).
-Snapshots in Turbot Pipes may be shared with other Turbot Pipes users or made public (shared with anyone that has the link).
+Snapshots in Turbot Pipes may be shared with other Turbot Pipes users or made public (shared with anyone who has the link).

-You can create Turbot Pipes snapshots directly from the Powerpipe CLI, however if you wish to subsequently [modify](https://turbot.com/pipes/docs/dashboards#managing-snapshots) them (add/remove tags, change visibility) or delete them, you must do so from the Turbot Pipes console.
+You can create Turbot Pipes snapshots directly from the Powerpipe CLI, but if you wish to subsequently [modify](https://turbot.com/pipes/docs/dashboards#managing-snapshots) them (add/remove tags, change visibility) or delete them, you must do so from the Turbot Pipes console.
 You may [browse the snapshot list](https://turbot.com/pipes/docs/dashboards#browsing-snapshots) in Turbot Pipes by clicking the **Snapshots** button on the top of your workspace's **Dashboards** page.

 ## Taking Snapshots